shaloo/docs.arcana/docs/tutorials/code-samples/mobile/flutter-sample.md

 ### Onboard Users

 Next, add code to onboard users.
-In this example, we use the custom login UI option and use `loginWithSocial` method of the `AuthProvider` to onboard users via 'Google' as the social provider.
+In this example, we use the custom login UI option and use `loginWithSocial` method of the `AuthProvider` to onboard users via 'Google' as the social OAuth provider.

 ```js title="sample-auth-flutter/lib/main.dart" hl_lines="7-10"
 ...